nicoladebbia/CredLink/docs/break-glass.md

 ## Overview

-The break-glass protocol allows temporary bypass of C2 Concierge's remote-first policy for specific hostnames during emergency situations.
+The break-glass protocol allows temporary bypass of CredLink's remote-first policy for specific hostnames during emergency situations.
 This is a signed, audited, and time-limited mechanism designed for production incidents only.

 ## Protocol Flow